 Understanding the Credit Score Requirement

-Some lenders have more flexible credit score requirements than others, and they may set what’s called a minimum credit score requirement.
-This is the lowest eligible credit score for which they’re willing to approve a borrower for student loan refinancing.
+Some lenders have more flexible credit score requirements than others, and they may set a minimum credit score for student loan refinance that may be as low as 580.
+This is the lowest eligible credit score they’ll accept for student loan refinancing.
+However, higher is usually better when it comes to a credit score to refinance student loans.

 Recommended: Guide to Refinancing Private Student Loans